-12 IDLE DROOP BREAKPOINT
+09 IDLE DROOP BREAKPOINT

-Normally set equal or slightly above the control output obtained when the engine is unloaded and at low idle.
+Normally set above the control output obtained when the engine is unloaded and at low idle.
 When the output of the control drops below this setting or goes to minimum fuel during rapid engine deceleration, Idle droop (described below) raises the speed reference.
 This brings the engine back under control sooner and reduces speed undershoot.
+Typically, Idle Droop is used for marine applications, or mechanical load applications.
 Speed undershoot may occur because the time required for the control to return to the new fuel setting is dependent on control dynamics and linkage adjustment.

-13 IDLE DROOP (%)
+10 IDLE DROOP (%)

-Based on the control output current when it drops below the idle droop breakpoint.
-The percentage is based on the idle speed set point.
-To enable idle droop, the parameter 11 Enable Idle Droop at Configure Menu AEngine & Speed Control should be set TRUE.
+The percentage is based on the difference between the Idle Speed setpoint and the Rated Speed setpoint, when it drops below the idle droop breakpoint.
+To enable idle droop, the parameter 6 Enable Idle Droop at Configure Menu A\\Speed Control Functions\\ should be set TRUE.

-14 DELAY TIME IDLE TO RATED
+11 DELAY TIME IDLE TO RATED

 The delay time for the automatic idle to rated switch.
 The engine will run for this time at idle speed before it ramps to rated speed.
-In configure menu AEngine & Speed Control parameter 17 Enable Auto Idle/Rated must be set TRUE.
+In configure menu A\\Speed Control Functions\\ parameter 17 Enable Auto Idle/Rated must be set TRUE.